wanghaisheng/a-next-better-auth-drizzle-turso-on-cf-starter/docs/features/pwa/README.md

 This guide explains how to add Progressive Web App (PWA) functionality to the Next.js Better Auth project, enabling offline capabilities, installability, and an app-like experience for users.

+## Available Documentation

+- [Implementation Example](./implementation-example.md) - Step-by-step guide to implement PWA in this project
+- [iOS App Store Guide](./ios-app-store-guide.md) - How to package your PWA for the iOS App Store
+- [PWABuilder iOS Guide](./pwabuilder-ios-guide.md) - Detailed guide for using PWABuilder to package and submit your PWA to the iOS App Store

 ## What is a PWA?

 A Progressive Web App (PWA) provides an app-like experience in a web application, allowing: